-Immediately after this offering we will have 12,500,000 (or 14,375,000 if the underwriters' over-allotment option is exercised in full) ordinary shares outstanding.
+Immediately after this offering we will have 12,500,000 (or 12,875,000 if the underwriters' over-allotment option is exercised in full) ordinary shares outstanding.
 Of these shares, the ordinary shares sold in this offering (10,000,000 ordinary shares if the underwriters' over-allotment option is not exercised and 11,500,000 shares if the underwriters' over-allotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, except for any ordinary shares purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
-All of the outstanding founder shares (2,500,000 founder shares if the underwriters' over-allotment option is not exercised and 2,875,000 founder shares if the underwriters' over-allotment option is not exercised and 4,100,000 warrants if the underwriters' over-allotment option is exercised and 4,100,000 warrants if the underwriters' over-allotment option is exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
+All of the outstanding founder shares (2,500,000 founder shares if the underwriters' over-allotment option is not exercised and 2,875,000 founder shares if the underwriters' over-allotment option is not exercised in full) and all of the outstanding private placement warrants (3,800,000 warrants if the underwriters' over-allotment option is not exercised and 4,100,000 warrants if the underwriters' over-allotment option is exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.